Skip to main content

 Security management

-Once installed, the Bitdefender protection can be configured and managed from Control Center using security policies.
-A policy specifies the security settings to be applied on target network inventory objects (computers, virtual machines or mobile devices).
+The Bitdefender protection can be configured and managed from Control Center using security policies.
+A policy specifies the security settings to be applied on target network inventory objects (computers, virtual machines, containers, or mobile devices).

 Immediately after installation, network inventory objects are assigned with the default policy, which is preconfigured with the recommended protection settings.
 Provided the NSX integration is enabled, another three default security policies for NSX are available, one for each security level: permissive, normal and aggressive.
 These policies are preconfigured with the recommended protection settings.
 You cannot modify or delete the default policies.